maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     instance:
 -->

-The MSR is an implementation of service management concept which was given from the IALA G-1128 guideline.
+The MSR in conjunction with Maritime Resource Registry (MRR in short) is an implementation of service management concept which was given from the IALA G-1128 guideline.
 The main tasks of MSR are the registration of Technical Services by a service provider and the provision of a discovery mechanism for the registered services, so that any service consumer can identify available services and gain access.
+MRR storing the G-1128 documents as a part of maritime resources provides actual documents corresponding to MRN and version of a reference stored in MSR.
+The motivation of applying the service management concept into MSR is for service interoperability so that the user is able to get services of interest which are consumable from their device.

-The MSR registration is required to support all relevant e-Navigation services, commercial and non-commercial, authorized and non-authorized, for free and against payment.
+The MSR registration is required to support all relevant digital services, commercial and non-commercial, authorized and non-authorized, for free and against payment.
 The MSR also needs to allow service consumers to discover available services and enable the use of those services through defined